 Notice Peter Joseph saying: “I’m especially interested in novels with a speculative, fantastical, or unusual, hooky premise.
 ‘High concept,’ you might say.”
 That’s part of what ambitious can mean, something in the fifty word elevator pitch that says: this is something you haven’t seen before.

 Editors Are People Too

 One last thing.
 Look at how weirdly specific these editors’ dream books can be.
 It’s important to remember that while editors are often really smart and knowledgeable, they are not that different from you.
 All of these people are book nerds who feel as honored to work with their favorite authors as you would.
-Mostly, they just hope to find something so interesting that at least once this year they miss their subway stop because they were so involved in reading it.subscribe to Ploughshares?
+Mostly, they just hope to find something so interesting that at least once this year they miss their subway stop because they were so involved in reading it.Might we be so bold as to suggest that you subscribe to Ploughshares?